KristianSv/dexcom-win-widget/docs/USER_GUIDE.md

 1. Try logging into the Dexcom website first to make sure your password works
 2. Make sure you're using your email address, not phone number
 3. Check that you selected the right region
-4. Make sure Dexcom Share is enabled
+4. Make sure Dexcom Share is enabled in your Dexcom app

 ### No Glucose Data Showing
 **Problem**: Widget shows "No Data" or old readings